joaohelio/blog/README.md

 # README

-PoC about "best pratices" and Graphql
+PoC about "best practices" and Graphql